Frequently Asked Questions

 - evidence-based practice of teaching (Teaching as Research), which includes planning how to assess learning outcomes

-- inclusive teaching and learning (Learning through Diversity)
+- inclusive teaching and learning environments (Learning through Diversity)

-- effective mentoring of undergraduates, graduate students, and postdocs
+- effective mentorship of undergraduates, graduate students, and postdocs

 Although some CIRTL Network programs focus on natural and social sciences, technology, engineering, and mathematics, and are funded by the National Science Foundation, Future Faculty and Academic Careers serves graduate students and postdocs in all fields, as part of the Cornell University Graduate School’s commitment to professional development.